psudo-dev/42cursus_01_libft/README.md

 In this second part, you must code a set of functions that are either not included in the libc, or included in a different form.
 Some of these functions can be useful to write Part 1’s functions.

-## Bonus Part  <!-- omit in toc -->
+## Bonus Part

-Having functions to manipulate memory and strings is very useful, but you’ll soon discover that having functions to manipulate lists is even more useful.
+Having functions to manipulate memory and strings is very useful, but you’ll soon discover that having functions to manipulate lists is even more useful

+---

 ## Makefile <!-- omit in toc -->